bkrencker/HDIBackupRestore/README.md

 # BTP Toolbox: HDI Container Backup & Restore (Export / Import)

-This is the first application I publish for creating a Swiss Knife Toolbox that helps running & operating apps on SAP BTP.
+This is the first application I publish for creating a Toolbox that helps running & operating apps on SAP BTP.

 ## App Motivation

-We have multiple productive CAP applications running on BTP using Hana Cloud as Database.
-Recently, we had a case where some data was lossed after CAP deployment.
+We have several productive CAP applications running on BTP using Hana Cloud as Database.
+Recently, we had a case where some data was lossed during CAP deployment.

-We checked the possibilities for Data Restore that are available for Hana DB via OSS-Ticket with SAP Support.
-We found out that it is not easy to restore just a single HDI Container.
-Always the whole Database is restored.
+We checked the possibilities for Data Restore on BTP Hana DB via OSS-Ticket and SAP Support.
+It is not easy to restore just a single HDI Container because the whole Database is restored.
 You can restore it to a new Instance (via OSS Ticket) tough and extract Data from there, but this is not an easy workflow and depending on SAP Support.
-Also we do not have access to the Full Data Backups which are creating within the Hana DB.

-Therefore we looked for other options and since we can Export / Import HDI Containers manually from the Hana Database Explorer, we wanted to automate this process.
+Therefore we looked for other options and since we can Export / Import HDI Containers manually from the Hana Database Explorer, we aimed to automate this process.

-That's why I developed a CAP Application, which can `Export (Backup) and Import (Restore) HDI Containers` through a Fiori Elements Frontend.
-The Backups are stored on AWS S3 ObjectStorage (as a BTP Service).
+That's why I developed a CAP Application, which can `Export (Backup) and Import (Restore) HDI Containers` through a Fiori Elements UI.
+The Backups are stored on AWS S3 ObjectStorage (from a BTP Service).

-It is also possible to completely automate the creation of the Backups through Cloud Scheduling.
+It is also possible to completely automate the creation of the Backups through Cloud Scheduling Service on BTP.

 And as `one more thing` this App can also be used for `HDI environment copy (data from PROD to QAS / DEV)` because you can choose to which target HDI Container you wand to restore a backup.